raiyaan-abdullah/Motion-Transfer/README.md

 The detailed videos list and class labels for `Something-something-v2 - TA`, `Kinectics400 - TA` and `SynTA` are provided in `dataset_splits` and `labels`.

 ## Training
 The training configurations for all the models are available at `configs`.
+Please see [INSTRUCTIONS.md](https://github.com/raiyaan-abdullah/TrAc-Bench/blob/main/configs/INSTRUCTIONS.md) for more details.